 Traveling with your family or a group?
-You’ll love dining at Vault 21, which puts a focus on shared plates that the whole table can enjoy together.
-Vault 21 got the “Best Venison Dish” award at the Silver Fern Farms 2017 Master of Fine Cuisine awards, so you know what menu item you’ll want to try when there!
-The Paua fritters are also an excellent choice.
+You’ll love dining at Vault 21, which has won many awards for its exceptional Asian-fusion cuisine.
+At Vault 21, the focus is on shared plates that the whole table can enjoy together.
+The restaurant was awarded “Best Venison Dish” at the Silver Fern Farms 2017 Master of Fine Cuisine awards so that could be something to try along with the Paua fritters which are also an excellent choice.

-If you’re in the mood for some Asian cuisine, dine at Hutong during your cruise to Dunedin.
+If you’re in the mood for some Asian cuisine street food style, then dine at Hutong during your cruise to Dunedin.
 It focuses on delicious casual cuisine with fresh flavors inspired by southeast Asia.
 Try the Kung Pao chicken here.

-The Dunedin cruise port for is actually located in Port Chalmers, a small town located about 25 minutes north of Dunedin.
+The Dunedin cruise port is actually located in Port Chalmers, a small town located about 25 minutes north of Dunedin.
 Shuttle buses connect Port Chalmers and Dunedin.
 Next to the port, you won’t find too much, but there is a helpful visitor center and an ATM.
-If you have some extra time back at the port before having to get on the ship, you can also check out Port Chalmers’ maritime museum and sculpture garden, or grab a snack or drink at one of the bars or cafes in Port Chalmers.
+If you have some extra time back at the port before having to get on the ship, you can also check out Port Chalmers’ Maritime Museum on the waterfront and the Hotere Sculpture Garden on a hilltop, or grab a snack or drink at one of the bars or cafes in Port Chalmers.

 There are frequent shuttle buses connecting Port Chalmers with the Dunedin city center.
 Once in the city center, there is a local bus system that can take you around Dunedin for a small fee.
 Taxis are also usually available at the port to take travelers into Dunedin.
 It’s helpful for cruise passengers to already have cash on hand in the local currency, since not all taxi drivers take credit cards.

-For a lot of shopping located in one central area in Dunedin, head to George Street.
+For a centrally-located shopping hub in Dunedin, head to George Street.
 This street is located just off the Octagon and is home to boutiques and malls.
-If you’re looking for something closer to the ship, your best bet for shopping is to head to the New World Supermarket in Port Chalmers.
+If you’re looking for something closer to the ship, your best bet for everyday shopping is to head to the New World Supermarket in Port Chalmers.

 Tipping is not expected in New Zealand, but for good service, people tend to leave a small tip.
 Generally, around 10% of the total bill is the standard tip in New Zealand.
 ATMs can be found all around Dunedin, especially at local banks, such as the Bank of New Zealand.
 There is also an ATM in Port Chalmers.
 In Dunedin, you’ll use the New Zealand dollar.
 In addition, credit cards are widely accepted.